pyrustic/pyrustic/tREADME.md

 - Run `main.py` in `Pyrustic Suite` to open the `Manager`.
 - Link your project to the `Manager` by typing the command `link` in the `Manager`.
 A dialog will appear so you could choose your demo project folder.
 You can also put the absolute path of the folder directly in front of the `link` command.
 The `link` command does not make any change in your project.
 - Your project is now linked to the `Manager` and becomes the Target project.
 The `target` command displays the path to the Target project (its `ROOT_DIR`).
 You can unlink it with the command `unlink`.
 Whenever you come back to the `Manager`, just type `relink` to link again your previous Target project.
 Use the command `last` to see the list of last projects.
-- You can now inject `Pyrustic Framework` in your project as well as other files/folders like for example the `tests` folder or the hidden folder `.pyrustic_data`.
+- You can now inject `Pyrustic Framework` in your project as well as other files/folders like for example the `tests` folder or the hidden folder `pyrustic_data`.
 You just have to type `kstart` in the `Manager` to perform a Kickstart.
 The `kstart` command modifies your project.
 - You can run your project with the `run` command without arguments.
 You can also run a specific `module` in your project.
 Example: `run host.calc.addition`.
 - Type `sql`, `test` or `hub` commands in the `Manager` to launch the `SQL Editor`, `Test Runner` or `Hub` respectively.
 - Your project has an entry point which is `main.py`.
 In the `main.py` file, there is an instance of `pyrustic.app.App` to which the first `View` to display is passed.